Category Archives: Grow

 • A multi-year financial plan that lays out the target financials which justifies the terms and to serve as the foundation for performance goals.

-• Assign leaders from both organizations to work together to identify issues, perform analysis and recommend actions consistent with the goals of the partnership.
+• Assign an individual leader from each organization to work together to identify issues, perform analysis, and recommend actions consistent with the goals of the partnership.
 Success or failure to achieve targeted results must be a primary component to these individuals’ personal performance assessment and bonus compensation for the performance period.

 Success Factors